Jacques-z/Jacques-z/README.md

 - 👋 Hi, I’m @Jacques-z
 - 👀 I’m interested in coding and French
-- 🌱 I’m currently preparing for an exam.
+- 🌱 I’m currently...
+I don't know.
 - 💞️ I’m looking to collaborate on ..., well I have no idea.
 - 📫 How to reach me?
 Maybe you can leave a comment below and I'll get in touch with you one day, I don't know.